haritha-git/Disaster-response-management-app/README.md

   - Cleans the data
   - Stores it in a SQLite database

-2. ML Pipeline
+2. models

-In a Python script, train_classifier.py, write a machine learning pipeline that:
+In a Python script, train_classifier.py, a machine learning pipeline that:
    - Loads data from the SQLite database
    - Splits the dataset into training and test sets
    - Builds a text processing and machine learning pipeline